My highlights from So good they can't ignore you by Cal Newport

 How I Applied Rule #2

-• Most knowledge workers avoid the uncomfortable strain of deliberate practice like the plague, a reality emphasized by the typical cubicle dweller’s obsessive e-mail–checking habit—for what is this behavior if not an escape from work that’s more mentally demanding?
+- Most knowledge workers avoid the uncomfortable strain of deliberate practice like the plague, a reality emphasized by the typical cubicle dweller’s obsessive e-mail–checking habit—for what is this behavior if not an escape from work that’s more mentally demanding?

-• To initiate these efforts, I chose a paper that was well cited in my research niche, but that was also considered obtuse and hard to follow.
+research niche, but that was also considered obtuse and hard to follow.
 The paper focused on only a single result—the analysis of an algorithm that offers the best-known solution to a well-known problem.
 Many people have cited this result, but few have understood the details that support it.
 I decided that mastering this notorious paper would prove a perfect introduction to my new regime of self-enforced deliberate practice.

-• To combat this resistance, I deployed two types of structure.
-The first type was time structure: “I am going to work on this for one hour,” I would tell myself.
+type was time structure: “I am going to work on this for one hour,” I would tell myself.
 “I don’t care if I faint from the effort, or make no progress, for the next hour this is my whole world.”
 But of course I wouldn’t faint and eventually I would make progress.
 It took, on average, ten minutes for the waves of resistance to die down.
 Those ten minutes were always difficult, but knowing that my efforts had a time limit helped ensure that the difficulty was manageable.

-• The second type of structure I deployed was information structure—a way of capturing the results of my hard focus in a useful form.
+way of capturing the results of my hard focus in a useful form.
 I started by building a proof map that captured the dependencies between the different pieces of the proof.
 This was hard, but not too hard, and it got me warmed up in my efforts to understand the result.

-• I then advanced from the maps to short self-administered quizzes that forced me to memorize the key definitions the proof used.
+- I then advanced from the maps to short self-administered quizzes that forced me to memorize the key definitions the proof used.

-• Instead of seeing this discomfort as a sensation to avoid, I began to understand it the same way that a body builder understands muscle burn: a sign that you’re doing something right.
+- Instead of seeing this discomfort as a sensation to avoid, I began to understand it the same way that a body builder understands muscle burn: a sign that you’re doing something right.

 My Research Bible Routine

-• Once a week I require myself to summarize in my “bible” a paper I think might be relevant to my research.
+- Once a week I require myself to summarize in my “bible” a paper I think might be relevant to my research.
 This summary must include a description of the result, how it compares to previous work, and the main strategies used to obtain it.

 My Hour-Tally Routine

-• My hour tally is a sheet of paper that has a row for each month on which I keep a tally of the total number of hours I’ve spent that month in a state of deliberate practice
+- My hour tally is a sheet of paper that has a row for each month on which I keep a tally of the total number of hours I’ve spent that month in a state of deliberate practice

-• By having these hour counts stare me in the face every day I’m motivated to find new ways to fit more deliberate practice into my schedule.
+- By having these hour counts stare me in the face every day I’m motivated to find new ways to fit more deliberate practice into my schedule.

-• Without this routine, my total amount of time spent stretching my abilities would undoubtedly be much lower.
+- Without this routine, my total amount of time spent stretching my abilities would undoubtedly be much lower.

 My Theory-Notebook Routine

-• I use a notebook when brainstorming new theory results.
+- I use a notebook when brainstorming new theory results.
 At the end of each of these brainstorming sessions I require myself to formally record the results, by hand, on a dated page.

-• The expense of the notebook helps signal the importance of what I’m supposed to write inside it, and this, in turn, forces me into the strain required to collect and organize my thinking.
+- The expense of the notebook helps signal the importance of what I’m supposed to write inside it, and this, in turn, forces me into the strain required to collect and organize my thinking.
 The result: more deliberate practice.

-• “productivity-centric.”
+- “productivity-centric.”
 Getting things done was my priority.
 When you adopt a productivity mindset, however, deliberate practice inducing tasks are often sidestepped, as the ambiguous path toward their completion, when combined with the discomfort of the mental strain they require, makes them an unpopular choice in scheduling decisions.
 It’s much easier to redesign your graduate-student Web page than it is

-• “craft-centric.”
+- “craft-centric.”
 Getting better and better at what I did became what mattered most, and getting better required the strain of deliberate practice

 How I Applied Rule #3

-• as my postdoctoral advisor told me, “If it’s not in writing, it doesn’t count.”
+- as my postdoctoral advisor told me, “If it’s not in writing, it doesn’t count.”

-• In a growing program, you’ll always have a say
+- In a growing program, you’ll always have a say

 How I Applied Rule #4

-• If you identify professors with particularly compelling careers, and then ask what they did differently than their peers, the answer almost always involves them organizing their work around a catchy mission.
+- If you identify professors with particularly compelling careers, and then ask what they did differently than their peers, the answer almost always involves them organizing their work around a catchy mission.

-• As I entered the summer of 2011, I leveraged this new understanding to try to transform my approach to work into one that would lead to a successful mission.
+- As I entered the summer of 2011, I leveraged this new understanding to try to transform my approach to work into one that would lead to a successful mission.
 These efforts generated a series of routines that I combined into a mission-development system.
 This system is best understood as a three-level pyramid.

-• Top Level: The Tentative Research Mission
+Top Level: The Tentative Research Mission

-• a sort of rough guideline for the type of work I’m interested in doing.
+- a sort of rough guideline for the type of work I’m interested in doing.

 Bottom Level: Background Research

-• Here’s my rule: Every week, I expose myself to something new about my field.
+- Here’s my rule: Every week, I expose myself to something new about my field.
 I can read a paper, attend a talk, or schedule a meeting.
 To ensure that I really understand the new idea, I require myself to add a summary, in my own words, to my growing “research bible”.

-• I also try to carve out one walk each day for free-form thinking about the ideas turned up by this background research
+- I also try to carve out one walk each day for free-form thinking about the ideas turned up by this background research

 Middle Level: Exploratory Projects

-• a little bet, in the setting of mission exploration, has the following characteristics:
+- a little bet, in the setting of mission exploration, has the following characteristics:

-1. It’s a project small enough to be completed in less than a month.
+- It’s a project small enough to be completed in less than a month.

-1. It forces you to create new value (e.g., master a new skill and produce new results that didn’t exist before).
+- It forces you to create new value (e.g., master a new skill and produce new results that didn’t exist before).

-1. It produces a concrete result that you can use to gather concrete feedback.
+- It produces a concrete result that you can use to gather concrete feedback.

-• I try to keep only two or three bets active at a time so that they can receive intense attention.
+- I try to keep only two or three bets active at a time so that they can receive intense attention.

-• I also use deadlines, which I highlight in yellow in my planning documents, to help keep the urgency of their completion high.
+- I also use deadlines, which I highlight in yellow in my planning documents, to help keep the urgency of their completion high.

-• I also track my hours spent on these bets in the hour tally
+- I also track my hours spent on these bets in the hour tally

-• I found that without these accountability tools, I tended to procrastinate on this work, turning my attention to more urgent but less important matters.
+- I found that without these accountability tools, I tended to procrastinate on this work, turning my attention to more urgent but less important matters.

 Final Thoughts: Working Right Trumps Finding the Right Work

-• Thomas was free from the constant, draining comparisons he used to make between his current work and some magical future occupation waiting to be discovered.
+- Thomas was free from the constant, draining comparisons he used to make between his current work and some magical future occupation waiting to be discovered.

-• He didn’t need to have a perfect job to find occupational happiness—he needed instead a better approach to the work already available to him.
+- He didn’t need to have a perfect job to find occupational happiness—he needed instead a better approach to the work already available to him.

 Career Profile Summaries

-• It was after one of these start-ups was acquired by a large company, which promptly added new constraints, that Lulu transitioned to a freelance role.
+- It was after one of these start-ups was acquired by a large company, which promptly added new constraints, that Lulu transitioned to a freelance role.
 At this point, however, her career capital stores were more than sufficient to support this final bid for even more control.

 Disclaimer: I don't always agree with the content of the book, the purpose of sharing my highlights is to help you decide whether to buy the book or not.